Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: And can you do anything to help someone whose house has geopathic stress?

-Jan: Often you only need to worry about not siting your bed on a fault line, but I might also do ‘space clearing’, and I often install a Helios3 – a small device which plugs into a normal electrical socket and neutralises negative energy of geopathic stress.
+Jan: Often you only need to worry about not siting your bed on a fault line, but I might also do ‘space clearing’, and I often install a Helios3 – a small device which plugs into a normal electrical socket and harmonises negative energy of geopathic stress with Schumann Resonance.
 Ideally, you do a sort of earth acupuncture – sticking needles in the ground around the house, but often (in flats or terraces) that’s not possible.
 Some houses have so many problems that it’s almost impossible to do anything.
 Kensington Palace is one.

 Q: Kensington Palace?
 You did a consultation for Princess Diana?